FortiGate

 The tunnel-Private-Group-Id attribute specifies the VLAN ID.
 In this case, the VLAN ID is set to 30.

 Connect the client to the configured SSID and provide the user credentials.
-In this example, a user ‘test’ is part of the user group which has the above configured RADIUS attributes.
-Once successfully connected, the user should get an IP address from the VLAN 30.
+In this example, a user ‘test’ is part of the user group that has the above-configured RADIUS attributes.
+Once successfully connected, the user should get an IP address from VLAN 30.

 VLAN 30 Configuration: